k-mundra/space_biofilm/README.md

 ---

-## Future Work
+## Future Directions

-- Get actual time-series data from space (same sample over time) to use ConvLSTM properly
-- Test on more materials to improve generalization
+- Acquire Temporally-Connected Data: Enable true ConvLSTM-based morphological prediction
+- Multi-Material Transfer Learning: Improve generalization across diverse spacecraft materials
+- Physics-Hybrid Models: Combine ConvLSTM with diffusion-reaction PDEs
-- Integrate RNA-seq data for mechanism-aware predictions
+- Gene Expression Integration: Incorporate RNA-seq data for mechanism-aware predictions
-- Combine physics PDEs with neural networks (hybrid models)
+- Active Learning: Guide future space experiments by identifying high-uncertainty material combinations

 ---

 ## Conclusion

-We built a machine learning pipeline that predicts biofilm growth in space using only Earth-based training data.
-The Expert A model (Method B) achieved 96% accuracy on flight predictions, showing that fundamental biological patterns persist across gravity regimes.
-This could help NASA and other space agencies select materials for spacecraft without expensive orbital experiments.

-The ConvLSTM architecture is validated and can be used when proper temporal datasets become available.
-Overall, this demonstrates that scientific machine learning can meaningfully contribute to space mission planning and astronaut safety.
+This project demonstrates that scientific machine learning can effectively bridge the gap between Earth-based biofilm experiments and spaceflight observations.
+Despite the absence of true temporal connectivity in the available data, our Expert A model achieved 96% explanatory power on flight biofilm coverage after training exclusively on ground data.
+This suggests that fundamental morphology-coverage relationships are preserved across gravity regimes, enabling predictive material selection for future space missions.
+The validated ConvLSTM architecture on synthetic data provides a proof-of-concept for spatiotemporal biofilm modeling, which can be applied when temporally-connected datasets become available.
+Together, these approaches establish a scalable SciML framework for microbial risk assessment in spaceflight environments.

 ---

 ## Acknowledgments

-Thanks to Dr. Pamela Flores (CU Boulder), Dr. Luis Zea (CU Boulder), and NASA for the open-access OSD-554 and OSD-627 datasets.
+Thank you to Dr. Pamela Flores (CU Boulder), Dr. Luis Zea (CU Boulder), and NASA for the open-access OSD-554 and OSD-627 datasets.

 ---